rizkymille/ros2-examples/INSTALLATION.md

 ## Linux Ubuntu
 - Create empty partition first for ubuntu, use 'shrink volume' feature in 'disk manager'
 - The partition size for ubuntu depends on your usage.
 Recommended size: above 20 GB
 - The minimal paritition for ubuntu contains 2 system: swap, and root.
 Swap is important because it acts as 'extended RAM' of your computer.
-Please install it, especially if you like to use hibernation mode
+Please allocate it, especially if you like to use hibernation mode
 - The swap allocation size can be according to this guide: https://help.ubuntu.com/community/SwapFaq
 - Now for installing ubuntu, I recommend you to use 20.04 (LTS) version: https://releases.ubuntu.com/20.04/
-- Flash the ubuntu iso image into your flashdisk
+- Flash the ubuntu ISO image into your flashdisk
 - Restart your computer, and enter BIOS mode.
 Set your flashdisk as your boot priority or boot from flashdisk
 - Happy installing!